 Then you will want to consider either an ACA plan, HSA 5000, Premier Plans or the AlieraCare option since these options include FULL ACA-required preventive care with ZERO out of pocket costs to members.
 But, we advise against purchasing a plan solely based on this offering since the largest risk of loss with healthcare is not routine preventive care but rather extended hospitalization.

 If NATIONWIDE COVERAGE is the most important factor to you…

-Then you may want to consider alternatives to ACA coverage like the HSA 5000, Premier Plans, US HEALTH or AlieraCare.
+Then you may want to consider alternatives to ACA coverage like the HSA 5000, Premier Plans, Fixed-Benefit or AlieraCare.
 All of these alternatives give you nationwide coverage.
 There are very few ACA plans that will give you this nationwide coverage for anything other than a medical emergency.
 There are NONE in Arizona, South Dakota, or Texas (popular RVer domicile states).
 Florida Blue* remains a good ACA option for Florida residents that still allows members to use the national Blue Cross Blue Shield network when traveling outside of Florida.